How to Create a Customer Journey Map (and Increase Conversions)

 Customer lifetime value (CLV) is the total value a customer brings to your business, not just the money they spend.

 Your customer lifetime value (CLV) is the total value of all purchases a customer associates with your company.
 It differs from a revenue number because it considers all revenue-generating activities, both favourable (buying products and services) and negative (receiving any refund or reimbursement).
-A high CLV means that customers who are loyal to you likely will continue to do business with you long-term and may be more likely to recommend you to others.
+A high CLV means that customers who are loyal to you will likely continue to do business with you in the long term and may be more likely to recommend you to others.

 Net Promoter Score